Tbilisi Metro: Initial construction

 Construction began in 1952.
 Tbilisi was one of the few cities in the former USSR where work on the Metro system started before the population reached one million people.
 A population of over a million people was one of the main requirements for Soviet cities to build a metro system.

 On 11 January 1966, the Tbilisi Metro was opened: it was the first and only Metro system in Georgia and the fourth one in the former Soviet Union (after Moscow, Saint Petersburg, and Kyiv) when the first six stations were opened.
-Since then, the system has steadily grown to a two-line, 23-station network.
+Since then, the system has steadily grown into a two-line, 23-station network.

-Post Soviet Era
+Further development

 During the 1990s, most of the Soviet-era station names were changed, although financial difficulties after the breakup of the Soviet Union hit the Metro particularly hard in its infrastructure, operations, and extensions.
-In the early-mid 1990s, the Tbilisi metro was usually not working due to the lack of electricity.
-Until recently, the Metro had been underfunded and operated in severe difficulties due to poor electrical supply.
-It had also become infamous for widespread petty crime, like pickpocketing and mugging.
-In addition, there have been several incidents at metro stations in recent years.
+In the early mid-1990s, the Tbilisi metro was usually not working due to the lack of electricity.
+During that period, the Metro was underfunded, operated in severe difficulties due to poor electrical supply, and also become infamous for widespread petty crime, like pickpocketing and mugging.
+In addition, there have been several incidents at metro stations during that period.
 On 9 October 1997, a former policeman blew himself up at Didube station.
 On 14 February 2000, a teenager threw a homemade hand grenade into a metro station, injuring several people.
 In March 2004, several people were poisoned by an unidentified gas while using the Metro.
 However, crime has reduced as a result of security and administration reforms in the system from 2004 to 2005.
 Other services have also significantly improved.